Azure/autorest.csharp/readme.md

 }
 ```

-You could also add the `CodeGenMemberSerializationHooks` attribute to the property to have your own serialization/deserialization logic of the new property.
+You could also add the `CodeGenSerialization` attribute to the property to have your own serialization/deserialization logic of the new property.
 You might have to do this if the type of your new property is an object type or any type that our generator does not natively support.

 **NOTE: Adding property to serialization/deserialization methods currently only works for DPG.**